Art History Degree Requirements

 50:082:497 & 498 Honors in Art History I & II is a two-semester independent research project on a specific topic, leading to an honors thesis written under the supervision of a member of the art history faculty.

+Prerequisites: Candidates for honors in art history must, at the end of their junior year, have a cumulative grade-point average of 3.2 or better, and an average of 3.5 or better in the major.
+Both semesters’ courses must be completed to receive credit in honors.
 Art History expand one’s appreciation of art.
-Art history courses consider art, craft, design, architecture, and media through the lenses of history, religion, anthropology, geography, psychology, ethnicity, identity and more.
+Art History courses consider art, craft, design, architecture, and media through the lenses of history, religion, anthropology, geography, psychology, ethnicity, identity, and more.
 A major in art history not only prepares students for graduate work in art history and careers in museums, galleries and arts administration, but it also develops skills that are essential to many other professions, such as acute visual observation and verbal and written exposition and argumentation.
-A focus in art history can be combined with the minor in Museum Studies (see Museum Studies 698).
+A focus in art history can be combined with the minor on Museum Studies (see Museum Studies 698).